polca-project/polca-toolbox/C_source2source/README.md

-Polca Source-to-source transformation tool
+The C source to source transformation tool
 ==========================================

-The C source to source transformation tool is a program transformation environment, implemented in Haskell, where architecture-agnostic scientific C code with semantic annotations is transformed into functionally equivalent code better suited for a given platform.
+The **C source to source transformation tool** is a program transformation environment, implemented in [Haskell](https://www.haskell.org/), where architecture-agnostic scientific C code with semantic annotations is transformed into functionally equivalent code better suited for a given platform.
 The transformation steps are represented as rules which can be fired when